Maximize Muscle Mass with Drop Sets

 How Do you Perform Drop Sets?

 There are many ways in which you can implement this technique into your program.
 The trick is to select the method that best suits your training style and goals.
-Drop sets are very easy to incorporate as they can be completed using barbells, dumbbells and even machines.
+These sets are very easy to incorporate as they can be completed using barbells, dumbbells and even machines.

 To be efficient, however, they are best performed with a partner that can strip the weight for you.
-Similarly, drop sets work best when the gym is slow, giving you the entire weight rack and preventing you from throwing elbows for dumbbells.
+Similarly, drop settings work best when the gym is slow, giving you the entire weight rack and preventing you from throwing elbows for dumbbells.

 Keep your goals in mind when deciding how to perform your drop sets.